znetstar/attic/README.md

 # Attic

-Attic is a framework for building link resolvers (think bitly) and link managers (think del.icio.us).
+Attic is an extensible multi-purpose application server written in Node.js.

-Will provide more documentation in the coming weeks.
+The project provides building blocks for several use-cases, such as OAuth login severs, or API servers.